Key word is "ECONOMICAL". Tug draws less than 1 amp.

 Electrical insulating coating/lubes are available to

-then cover with a balloon or the finger of a rubber glove with a tight twist-tie where the
+then cover with a balloon or the finger of a rubber glove with a tight

-let the ESC air out incase some moisture entered the assembly.
+balloon/glove-finger to let the ESC air out incase some moisture entered

 I recommend you do the same thing with your radio